kiwidamien/haskell4pythonistas/content/exercises/makeChange/makeChange.rst

    # this code would have one DFS generate [1, 50, 50] early on, but would also construct
    # [1, 1, ...., 1, 1] as a potential solution before discarding it

+There are a few ways of addressing this problem.

+- **Use BFS instead of DFS**

+  BFS excels at shortest path problems, as you are expanding each solution one step at a time.
+As soone as you find a solution, you can stop, as the first solution found will be (one of) the smallest.
+Generally BFS is a little more complicated to code, and tends to take more memory as you are storing the state of several branches at once.

+  DFS is a little easier to write (at least the recursive version), and excels where you are looking for a solution (e.g. maze solvers).

+- **Memoize**

+  The problem is spending a lot of time calculating steps it has already calculated.
+In python, we could get significant gains by using an ``@lru_cache``.

+- **Additional information**

+  We could pass an additional parameter that indicates the current
 The natural way of solving this problem is with BFS, as you can stop as soon as one path yields a solution.
 DFS excels when finding *a solution* is enough (e.g. maze exploration) as it is often simpler to code and takes less memory.

 We are using DFS here simply because it is easier to write the recursive version.